 Domesticated pups rarely get an opportunity to live with their puppies for years as wild dogs, so their relationship may not be that profound.
 Plus, a dog’s long-term memory isn’t as developed as in humans.
 But thanks to a biochemical process known as imprinting, dogs can form mother-puppy bonds.
 An essential player in this relationship is a “love hormone” known as oxytocin.

 Imprinting makes scent and appearance psychological triggers for dogs.
 This promotes a sense of familiarity between a bitch and its offspring long after maternal instinct has faded.
 The more positively intense a formative experience is (especially the critical initial two months of their lives), the stronger the imprint, and so is the bond.

 The answer to a mom dog’s ability to remember its puppies is highly dependent on how long and proper her formative period with the pups was.
 If they had been together for up to 4 months, they’d likely form a lasting bond.
 However, dogs also have dysfunctional families that can be traced back to their formative years.

 The ability of dogs to bond can be impaired if puppies are weaned from their mothers too soon.
 Or if they experience a chaotic environment during the sensitive formative period.

 Bonding is not always the same for dogs that have had a bad experience and faced severe conditions during the formative stages.
-Don’t ask whether a mother and her offspring will remember each other in the future because trauma interrupted their bonding.
+In this case, a mother and her offspring may not remember each other in the future because trauma interrupted their bonding.

 Frequent interruptions in their early lives will inhibit complete imprinting.
 This is because traumas encountered during a dog’s early life cause aggressive and antisocial behavior later in adulthood.
 That’s why mother dogs have been known to kill their offspring in harsh-enough conditions such as starvation and predatory states.